AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 31. DRUG AND ALCOHOL TESTING PROCEDURES

 31.1.
-The Union and the City recognize their respective interests in providing a safe workplace, free of employees performing their duties under the influence of controlled substances and/or alcohol.
-The parties also recognize their obligation to comply with the most current federal and state regulations pertaining to the testing for controlled substances and alcohol use of employees required to hold a commercial driver’s license (CDL).
+The Union and the Employer recognize their respective interests in providing a safe workplace, free of employees performing their duties under the influence of controlled substances and/or alcohol.
+The parties also recognize their obligation to comply with the most current Federal and State regulations pertaining to the testing for controlled substances and alcohol use of employees required to hold a commercial driver’s license (CDL).
 The Union accepts the testing program, policies, and requirements as outlined in City’s Policy for Drug and Alcohol Testing for CDL Holders and Drug and Alcohol Testing for Non-CDL Holders.
 We agree to the following additions and clarifications:

 A. In the event of a test for blood alcohol concentration measuring from .02 to .04, the employee will be sent home until the next regular work shift.
 Such time shall be charged to vacation accruals, compensatory time accruals or leave without pay, at the employee’s option, and will be considered an unscheduled absence.

-B. In the event of a positive drug test, the time period between when the positive test results is received and the employee is authorized to return to work will, at the employee’s choice, be charged to the employee’s vacation accruals, compensatory time accruals, or as leave without pay.
+B. In the event of a positive drug test, the time period between when the positive test result is received and the employee is authorized to return to work will, at the employee’s choice, be charged to the employee’s vacation accruals, compensatory time accruals, or as leave without pay.

 C. Where applicable, the cost of any return-to-duty testing required by the D.O.T. as a result of a positive test will be assumed by the employee.
 The cost of subsequent follow-up tests as required will be the sole responsibility of the employee.